Services we provide

 For compliance purposes, the definition of a pool is ‘any structure containing water to a depth greater than 300mm and used primarily for swimming, wading, paddling or the like, including a bathing or wading pool, or spa pool’ (AS1926.1-2012 Cl.
 1.3.22).
 This includes above-ground pools, spas and wading pools, but does not include fish ponds that are not normally used for swimming.
 Paddling pools, and smaller above ground pools, if they can potentially be filled to 300mm in depth, are legislated to have a compliant pool barrier.

 That’s easy.
-Go to https://www.swimmingpoolregister.nsw.gov.au/ and click on the blue box to the right called ‘LookUp Pool’.
+Go to https://www.swimmingpoolregister.nsw.gov.au/ and click on the box called ‘Search’.
 Follow the prompts by inserting the address and it will show whether your pool has been registered, and if it has a current Certificate of Compliance or Non-compliance.

 N.B.: Newer houses, may still have a current Occupation Certificate.
 The pool would have had to have been assessed as compliant when constructed, and the O.C. is proof of this.
 These act in the same way as a Certificate of Compliance but are not recorded on the Swimming Pool Register.
 O.C.'s are valid for 3 years, and if a new certificate is required then it is a Certificate of Compliance that is required.